isomerpages/singhealth-gkps/tools-and-resources/mapped-to-gpsap-2021-2030/_posts/2023-08-22-post-GPSAP 2021 to 2030: Strategic Objective 6.md

 * Strategy 6.4: Develop active and funded patient safety research programmes, especially translational research.
 * Strategy 6.5: Develop and implement digital solutions to improve the safety of health care.

+Refer to [Global Patient Safety Action Plan (GPSAP) 2021-2030](https://www.who.int/teams/integrated-health-services/patient-safety/policy/global-patient-safety-action-plan) for the detailed framework for action through the 7 Strategic Objectives and 35 strategies.
+Each strategy is further operationalized into suggested actions for four key groups or categories of partners: governments, health care facilities and services, stakeholders and the WHO Secretariat.